 Well, there isn’t just one right way in which you can approach your packing venture.
-You can safely incorporate several proven methods of labelling without the risk of making things more confusing.
+You can safely incorporate several proven methods of labeling without the risk of making things more confusing.
 But first things first, you need some labelling materials, right?

 Get some coloured permanent markers and clear tape.
 Download printable label templates, or purchase some from your removal company.
 You can also have a go at making them yourself.
-Then, choose the labelling system that works for you.
+Then, choose the labeling system that works for you.

 - Colour code labels

 Using different colours to label your moving boxes will make the unpacking later a much easier process.
-This system often goes hand in hand with the room-by-room labelling method as you can pick a different colour for each room.
+This system often goes hand in hand with the room-by-room labeling method as you can pick a different colour for each room.

 Just write “Kitchen” with a yellow marker pen and “Living room” in blue to ensure that the removalists unload each box in its designated place.
 Use good quality waterproof marker pens to avoid ending up with smudged scribbles if it rains or snows on moving day.